Panda88CO/TeslaEV3/README.md

     Polls the state of the car
     Checks if tokens needs refresh

-Some considerations on poll interval (given the API constraint) - Polling too often will prevent the car from going to sleep (using more battery).
-Polling too slow so car goes to sleep will require a wakeup that is limited to 15 times per day.
-It may be better to let ISY control when to update data if one wants the least battery use.

 ## Notes
-If additional fields for control or display is desired contact author @ https://github.com/Panda88CO/udi-TeslaEV
+If additional fields for control or display is desired contact author @ https://github.com/Panda88CO/TeslaEV3 POssible data can be found at https://developer.tesla.com/docs/fleet-api/fleet-telemetry/available-data